 Civil Grand Jury

 Now accepting applications for the Santa Cruz County Civil Grand Jury.
-Please complete an application and submit it by the last Firday in April.
-See the application form for details.
+Please complete an application and submit it by May 1, 2018.
+Please see the application form for details (below).

 Civil Grand Jury Information

-The Santa Cruz County civil grand jury consists of 19 private citizens solicited from the registry of voters, a list provided by the DMV and through advertising in the community.
-Interested citizens are interviewed and, if selected, empanelled by the presiding judge of the grand jury.
+The Santa Cruz County Civil Grand Jury consists of 19 private citizens solicited from the registry of voters and through community outreach.
+Interested citizens are interviewed and, if selected, empanelled by the presiding judge of the Grand Jury.
 This investigative body serves for one year, with the option of individual jurors serving a second year.
-Grand jury duties, powers, and qualifications, as well as the selection process, are set forth in the California Penal Code.
+Grand Jury duties, powers, and qualifications, as well as the selection process, are set forth in the California Penal Code.

 - To examine all aspects of city and county governments and special districts by initiating its own investigation;